MBA in Risk Management: Career Path

 Career Path

 • Risk Management Consultant: This role involves working with clients, such as other organizations, to identify, assess, and manage risks.
-Duties may include conducting risk assessments, developing risk management plans, and providing advice and guidance on risk management strategies.
+Duties may include conducting risk assessments, developing risk management plans, and providing advice and guidance on strategies.

 • Other specialized roles: Risk management professionals can also work in specialized roles such as Compliance Officer, Health & Safety Manager, Fraud Prevention Officer, Crisis Manager, and Information security Manager.